 - Be capable of "credit[ing] the value of electricity generated by the facility to the subscribers of the facility."
 This can be accomplished though offering "virtual net metering" substantially similar to the provisions contained in Section 16-107.5(l) of the Public Utilities Act.
-The value of electricity credited must be at no lower than the subscriber's supply rate.
-The value of electricity credited must be at no lower than the subscriber's supply - Provide a monetary credit to a subscriber's subsequent bill for service for the proportional output of a community renewable generation project attributable to that subscriber. - Purchase any unsubscribed energy from community renewable generation projects that are Qualifying Facilities ("QF") under the electric utility's tariff for purchasing the output from QFs under Public Utilities Regulatory Policies Act of 1978.
+The value of electricity credited must be at no lower than the subscriber's supply rate. - Provide a monetary credit to a subscriber's subsequent bill for service for the proportional output of a community renewable generation project attributable to that subscriber. - Purchase any unsubscribed energy from community renewable generation projects that are Qualifying Facilities ("QF") under the electric utility's tariff for purchasing the output from QFs under Public Utilities Regulatory Policies Act of 1978.